-Exception for certain taxpayers.
-If you are a qualifying taxpayer or a qualifying small business taxpayer (discussed next), you can account for inventoriable items in the same manner as materials and supplies that are not incidental.
+Exception for certain taxpavers.
+If you are a qualifying taxpayer or a qualifying small business taxpayer (discussed next), you can account for inventoriable items in the same manner as non-incidental materials and supplies.
 Under this accounting method, inventory costs for raw materials purchased for use in producing finished goods and merchandise purchased for resale are deductible in the year the finished goods or merchandise are sold (but not before the year you paid for the raw materials or merchandise, if you are also using the cash method).
-Enter amounts paid for all raw materials and merchandise during 2014 on line 36.
-The amount you can deduct for 2014 is figured on line 42.
+Enter amounts paid for all raw materials and merchandise during 2017 on line 36.
+The amount you can deduct for 2017 is figured on line 42.